Who to contact about safeguarding issues

-- If you have concerns about a child
+- If you ever have concerns over a child’s

-- Talk to the nursery’s Designated Safeguarding Leads, Rachel Holmes and Ashleigh Wells, or the Deputy Safeguarding Lead, Marzena Monit, who will contact East Sussex’s Single Point of Advice (SPOA) to either discuss a concern or report an incident.
+- Talk to the nursery’s Designated Safeguarding Lead, Rachel Holmes, or the Deputy Safeguarding Lead, Marzena Monit, who will contact East Sussex’s Single Point of Advice (SPOA) to either discuss a concern or report an incident.

 - Contact SPOA directly yourself either by email or phone.

 - Refer directly to the Single Point of Advice (SPOA) If you have concerns that a child is at risk of, or has already suffered,

 significant harm because an adult who is working or volunteering with children

 - Harmed or may have harmed a child

 - Possibly committed a criminal offence against or related to a child

 - Behaved in a way that suggests they may pose a risk to children